ISC-Project-Phoenix/Phoenix/README.md

 It is often useful to start this process on user log on (via chronjob or some feature of a DE like KDE), to allow for ROS to launch as soon as the PC boots.
 A script is provided in this repo under scripts called `start.bash` that can be used to do this, by just setting it as the autorun executable.
+Note that if using the desktop autostart, you must have a monitor connected to actually start the session.
+We use a fake monitor dongle to achieve this.

-Because this is designed to be headless on the kart, it's intended for this computer to setup an adhoc network over it's WiFi adapter.
-This must be done on the OS network manager.
-For Phoenix's onboard PC, this is SSID `phnx_adhoc`, which has DHCP and a subnet of `10.42.0.0/24`, with the onboard PC as `10.42.0.1`.
+Because this is designed to be headless on the kart, it's intended for this computer to be debugged over Wi-Fi.
+While this could be done with an adhoc network, we've found its best to just connect everything to a router, and connect to that for extra range.

 By connecting with this network, one can share ROS2 instances, allowing for remote debugging and controls.

-To achieve this (and actually move the kart), connect another computer to the adhoc network.
+To achieve this (and actually move the kart), connect another computer to the router.
 This connection should be strong, as a poor connection can actually effect the performance of the kart itself.
 Once connected, run:

 `ros2 launch phoenix_robot utilibot.launch.py`